rloqvist/ContactBook/README.md

 Some petulances I have regarding the solution;

-* The database name is hardcoded, and is not password protected.
+* The database name is hard coded, and is not password protected.
 * Error handling is not optimal.
 Mostly I catch a generic `Exception` and log it to the console.
 Ideally  I would want to catch specific exceptions to know the exact state of the program.